EventStorming

 The EventStorming Software Design Grammar

-Boundaries will move the discussion into the competing purposes of the stakeholders involved, providing a fantastic playground for Greenfield Context Mapping.
+Boundaries will shift the discussion into the competing purposes of the stakeholders involved, providing a fantastic playground for Greenfield Context Mapping.
 Meanwhile, we can detect signals to define a semantically robust lifecycle for our emerging Aggregates.

 We can include wireframe sketches in the discussion, especially if the page layout actively influences your users’ decisions.